jessief25/pac-man-typing-game/README.md

 For a walk through the game, watch this video: https://www.youtube.com/watch?v=HW2SPULsXxk

-Side node: I wrote this before I learned about GitHub for version control, so to see previous iterations you can look at the versions folder.
+Side note: I wrote this before I learned about GitHub for version control, so to see previous iterations you can look at the versions folder.